top of page

 Well, if you are too sore to do a recovery run then you have likely pushed your session too hard, but that is just a learning curve.
 What you can do instead is some form of cross-training.

-What is a recovery run going to do which cross-training cannot?
+What is a recovery run going to do that cross-training cannot?
 Well, not much really.
 Other than the fact that recovery runs are more specific to running, there is not much benefit to them compared to cross-training.
-So, sometimes the safe option is the cross-training.
+So, sometimes the safe option is cross-training.

-My personal favourite (despite the fact I hate it), is the elliptical machine (the cross-trainer) as this mimics the running motion however it is non-weight bearing so there is a decrease level of stress for your muscles.
+My personal favorite (despite the fact I hate it), is the elliptical machine (the cross-trainer) as this mimics the running motion however it is non-weight bearing so there is a decreased level of stress for your muscles.
 Also, you can use your arms to move your body if your legs do start to get tired.

-Cross-training has many of the same benefits as recovery runs, it gets blood flow around to your muscles, it helps to boost recovery and also provides endorphins from doing exercise.
+Cross-training has many of the same benefits as recovery runs, it gets blood flow around to your muscles, helps to boost recovery, and also provides endorphins from doing exercise.

 Want to improve your recovery further?